Please note:

 - It takes about 1 second to resume the sandbox.

-- Sandbox can be paused up to 30 days.
+- Sandbox can be used up to 30 days.

-- After 30 days, the data will be deleted and you will not be able to resume the sandbox.
-Trying to resume sandbox that was deleted or does not exist will result in the
+After 30 days from the initial sandbox create call, the data may be deleted and you will not be able to resume it.
+Attempting to resume a sandbox that was deleted or does not exist will result in the NotFoundError in the JavaScript SDK or the NotFoundException in the Python SDK.

 Pausing sandbox